Mohammad-Norizadeh-Cherloo/Machine-Learning-From-Scratch/README.md

 ---

----

-An old man once told me:
-*"If you want to drive more easily in a city, first walk through that city on foot!"*
+> **“An old man once told me if you want to drive more easily in a city, first walk through that city on foot.”**
+>

-The same is true in Artificial Intelligence.
-If you want to use or improve algorithms more effectively, you should first implement them from scratch.
-Only then will you gain a deep and clear understanding of the algorithm and the problem it solves.
+> The same is true in Artificial Intelligence.
+If you want to use or improve algorithms more effectively, first implement them from scratch.
+Only then will you gain a deeper understanding of the algorithm and the problem it solves.
+>

-— Mohammad Norizadeh Cherloo
+> — Mohammad Norizadeh Cherloo